Kourtney Kardashian Filmed In Soaking-Wet Glitter Bikini Poolside In Video So Hot, It’s Kind Of Worth A Look

 Kourtney did, indeed, appear looking sensational.
 The star’s fabulous legs and flat stomach were on show, with fans also seeing her slim and shapely hips.

-The video has been racking up crazy views: over 837,000 were clocked within just one hour of the post going live.
-Comments quickly came in, with fans appearing to have spotted North West’s “mood” – the daughter to Kim Kardashian and Kanye West appeared near Khloe as she attempted to snap Kourtney.
+The video has been racking up crazy views.
+More than 837,000 were clocked within just one hour of the post going live.
+Comments quickly came in, with fans appearing to have spotted North West’s “mood”; the daughter to Kim Kardashian and Kanye West appeared near Khloe as she attempted to snap Kourtney.
 Of course, comments also included love for the entire family, with fans loving the update overall.

 It’s been a busy year for Kourtney.
 April brought the launch of Kourtney’s Poosh lifestyle brand.
 The unusual company started out with regular blog posts covering a range of feminine topics, although it didn’t take long for Poosh to start retailing its own products.
 Poosh has been selling collagen-based goods, with more recent headlines made on account of its Aquis swimwear collaboration, plus an anti-aging serum retailing for $50, per The Inquisitr.